annawiken/T2---Project/README.md

 This repository is the backbone for the second project in the first semester of Interaction Design at Fagskolen Kristiania.
 The goal for this project was make our first, ideal website using HTML and CSS.
-Both versions for desktop and mobile, was first made visually using Figma, before initializing the process with writing the code in VS Code.
+Both versions for desktop and mobile, was first made visually using Figma, before initializing the process with writing code.

 Ocha, the Japanese tea farm, is fictional and does not exist.
 It was actually not my intention to make a website for a tea farm at all.